 Substance Use Blog Series: Triggers

 Another comment before we begin is that even thinking about triggers can induce difficult emotions and cravings.
 Please pay attention to what might be coming up for you as you read this information.
 If you begin to feel triggered while reading the post, take a break and do some self-care, reach out to someone, or distract yourself until the craving has subsided.
-If you are already familiar with what triggers are you want to skip to the second half, which is titled Coping with Triggers.
+If you are already familiar with what triggers are you want to skip to the second half.

 In psychology, a “trigger” is anything that sets off an unconscious chain-reaction throughout our brains, resulting in a specific emotional or behavioral response.
 For example, a feeling of itchiness can be considered a trigger for us to reach out to scratch that itch.
 Or, if we have been bitten by a dog in the past, dogs might become a trigger for feelings of fear (including an increased heart rate and quickened breath).
 In the psychology of marketing, people research what advertisements and product-display-triggers will makes us more likely to purchase things.